thoughtbot/factory_bot/GETTING_STARTED.md

         posts_count 5
       end

-      # within the  the dynamic association block, pass self as the user and
+      # within the dynamic association block, pass self as the user and
       # the post factory will know to associate with the generated user.
       # `create_list`'s second argument is the number of records
       # to create and we make sure the user is associated properly to the post